-The International Contemporary Ensemble joins Henry Threadgill and Zooid for the N.Y. premiere of his recent work, Pathways (2019).
+Pulitzer Prize-winning jazz icon Henry Threadgill joins International Contemporary Ensemble for the NYC premiere of his recent work, Pathways.

 NYU COVID-19 SAFETY PRECAUTIONS:

-- All audience members must be fully vaccinated against COVID-19 and receive a COVID-19 booster shot (if eligible for the booster based on CDC criteria).
-Documentation must include name, birthday, dates of doses & vaccine manufacturer.
-Documentation must be in English.
+- All audience members must be fully vaccinated against COVID-19 and receive a COVID-19 booster shot to enter the theater.

-- All audience members must wear a well-fitted mask at all times.
+- It is strongly recommended that audience members wear a well-fitted mask while in the theater.

 NYU Skirball’s programs are made possible with support from the New York State Council on the Arts with the support of the Office of the Governor and the New York State Legislature, and by Howard Gilman Foundation, FACE Foundation, General Delegation of the Government of Flanders to the USA, Collins Building Services, Consolidated Edison, Mertz Gilmore Foundation, and Marta Heflin Foundation, as well as our valued donors through memberships and commissioning fund support.